GaloisInc/BESSPIN-GFE/README.md

 vivado p1_soc_bluespec/p1_soc_bluespec.xpr
 ```

 `setup_soc_project.sh` should be run once.
 The Vivado project will be generated in the `$GFE_REPO/vivado` folder of the repository and can be re-opened there.
 Note that all the same commands can be run with the argument `chisel` to generate the chisel P1 bitstream and corresponding Vivado project (i.e. `./setup_soc_project.sh chisel`).
+We recommend running `build.sh` once then performing future builds using the Vivado GUI to take advantage or convenient error reporting and visibility into the build process.

 ### Testing ###